hashicorp/vault-secrets-operator/docs/threat-model/README.md

 The Operator occupies a privileged position in a Kubernetes cluster, with unencrypted access to all secrets being synced, and extra care must be taken to secure and monitor it via both Vault and Kubernetes permissions and auditing.
 In particular:

-* Deploy the Operator in its own dedicated namespace, with access limited via RBAC to a small set of operators.
+* Deploy the Operator [in its own dedicated namespace](https://developer.hashicorp.com/vault/docs/platform/k8s/vso/installation#installation-using-helm), with access limited via RBAC to a small set of operators.
+* RBAC permissions must be tightly controlled within each namespace, both for explicit and implicit access to Kubernetes Secrets.
 * Enable and monitor both Vault and Kubernetes audit logging for unusual access patterns.
 * Configure the Operator to [encrypt the client cache secret contents](https://developer.hashicorp.com/vault/docs/platform/k8s/vso/helm#v-controller-manager-clientcache-storageencryption) (if enabled) at the application level using the Transit engine.
 * Define VaultAuth objects per unit of trust (e.g. an application, or a namespace) with distinct, granular Vault roles and policies to ensure auditability and principle of least privilege.
 * Encrypt the Kubernetes etcd database at rest using a KMS provider.
 * Use TLS negotiated by a well-secured certificate authority for all networked communication, especially for Vault and the Kubernetes API.
+* Update Vault operator, Vault, and other systems regularly to guard against known vulnerabilities.

 ## References